It Comes At Night is brilliant, but easily misunderstood. Bellow we analyse the complexities of the film and its ending. Spoilers are below!

 The film has many unanswered questions and themes that were left unresolved and that is not a bad thing!
 Cinema today is over-saturated with mindless action and superhero flicks.
 Along comes a film that is slow and haunting and may have flown over the heads of a lot of people.

-Here, I attempt to break down It Comes At Night and uncover the meaning behind this masterful film.
+Here, I attempt to explain It Comes At Night and uncover the meaning behind this masterful film.
 WARNING!
 SPOILERS BELOW!

 What comes at Night?